 - Left Thumb Length: Golfers choose to either use a long left finger grip or a short left finger grip.
 The former results in an all fingers-grip, while the latter leads to a palm-and-finger grip.
 Here’s a video that explains more:

-A proper setup has the hands slightly ahead of the ball at the address.
-This would result in a shaft lean shaft position, whereby the shaft is tilted forward.
-Thus, getting back to an ideal position at the impact would get easier, resulting in successfully trapping the ball.
+A proper golf setup at address has the hands slightly ahead of the ball at the golf address position.
+This would result in a shaft lean shaft position, whereby the forward shaft lean at address is.
+Thus, getting back to an ideal golf address position at the impact would get easier, resulting in successfully trapping the ball.
 This video illustrates this point:

-The position of the knees should be so that they appear to be bent slightly.
+The perfect golf set up position of the knees should be so that they appear to be bent slightly.
 This is called an athletic stance.

 Knees should neither be bent for lowering the upper body too much nor should they be completely straight.
-The ideal position would allow the golfer to rotate the hips & shoulders freely while being firm on the feet.
+The ideal golf position at address would allow the golfer to rotate the hips & shoulders freely while being firm on the feet.

-At the address, the upper body should be slanted forward subtly.
+At the golf address position, the upper body should be slanted forward subtly.